-The end is near or Not as Surging covid-19 puts an end to projected return-to-office dates.
-Not in the impending doom way of early-2020, but it looks like we’re nearing the end of the pandemic.
 Employers are anxious to get people back in the office, which of course, comes with never-before-seen stumbling blocks.
 So, can you have your staff return to the office?
-Can we decrease Zoom fatigue and focus on building meaningful work relationships. surging covid-19 puts an end to projected return-to-office dates
+Can we decrease Zoom fatigue and focus on building meaningful work relationships.
+But all those leases and office supplies mean many manager are saying returning to the office is killing my budget.

 B.C., or before COVID, about 20% of the U.S. workforce worked remotely.
-By December of 2020, that percentage reached 71%, and unsurprisingly, not everyone wants to stay at home.
+Tthat percentage reached 71%, and unsurprisingly, not everyone wants to stay at home.
 Remember when you could come into work, focus on your job for eight hours and then go home to your kids?
 For everyone ready to get back to fewer disruptions and trips to the break room instead of the kitchen, we have a clear checklist for employers to make their office safe and welcoming and answers to your top questions.
+But now we find out returning to the office is killing my budget for many managers.

-What Will It Be Like Going Back to the Office, whenever that is as surging covid-19 puts an end to projected return-to-office dates.
-Not in the impending doom way of early-2020, but it looks like we’re nearing the end of the pandemic.
-Employers are anxious to get people back in the office, which of course, comes with never-before-seen stumbling blocks.
+What Will It Be Like Going Back to the Office, whenever that is.
+Employers are anxious to get people back in the office, which of course, comes with never-before-seen stumbling blocks such as returning to the office is killing my budget.
 So, can you have your staff return to the office?
-Can we decrease Zoom fatigue and focus on building meaningf?
+Can we decrease Zoom fatigue and focus on building meaningful work relationships?

 As with the shut-downs, everyone’s experience will vary.
 But, every office should have a plan for bringing in staff.
 That plan should address location, industry, and company-specific needs so all staff members can easily see how their experience might vary from what they’ve seen online or heard from friends.